Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 What was introduced did not replace what was already there.
 It was layered onto it, briefly, before returning to its prior state.

+That continuity extended into the spaces themselves.

+A setting that once served a different purpose now operated within a modern context without losing its original structure.
+The experience remained consistent—refined, deliberate, and measured—without needing to emphasize its history.

+Like the city, it did not present itself as something from another time.
+It continued within the present.

 The system did not resist change.
 It incorporated it without losing itself.

 That continuity extended through the people moving within it.